-E-learning courses can be completed at your own time and at your own pace.
-If you leave the course at any time your progress will be saved until you return.
+E-learning courses can be completed on your own time and at your own pace.
+If you leave the course at any time, your progress will be saved until you return.
 Once you complete the course, you can access your MCLE certificate to save and print it to document course completion for purposes of your MCLE requirement.
 You can also save and print the course resource materials.
 Note that the MCLE certificate and resource materials will only be available for 30 days after you finish a course.

 More Information: State Bar E-Learning Portal FAQ

-To learn when new courses become available, bookmark this page so you can easily check it in the future.
+To learn when additional new courses become available, bookmark this page so you can easily check it in the future.